Global existence of weak solutions to incompressible anisotropic Cahn-Hilliard-Navier-Stokes system: Abstract

 \section{Abstract}

-{We study the anisotropic, incompressible Cahn-Hilliard-Navier-Stokes system with variable density in a bounded smooth domain $\Omega \subset \mathbb{R}^d$.
-This work extends previous studies on the isotropic case by incorporating anisotropic surface energy, represented by $\mathfrak{F}= \int_{\Omega} \frac{\epsilon}{2}\, \Gamma^2(\nabla \phi) $.
+{\bfseries Abstract.}\quad We study the anisotropic, incompressible Cahn-Hilliard-Navier-Stokes system with variable density in a bounded smooth domain $\Omega \subset \mathbb{R}^d$.
+This work extends previous results on the isotropic case by incorporating anisotropic surface energy, represented by $\mathfrak{F}= \int_{\Omega} \frac{\epsilon}{2}\, \Gamma^2(\nabla \phi) $.
 The thermodynamic consistency of this system, as well as its modeling background and physical motivation, has been established in \cite{anderson2000phase,taylor-cahn98, zaidni2024}.
 Using a Galerkin approximation scheme, we prove the existence of global weak solutions in both two- and three-dimensions $(d=2,3)$.
-A crucial element in extending the existence of approximate solutions from local to global lies in the application of Bihari's inequality and a fixed-point argument. }
+A key ingredient in extending the local existence of approximate solutions to a global one is the application of Bihari's inequality combined with a fixed-point argument.